 On Tuesday I re-organized something called the Scout Locker.
 It’s a collection of used Scout uniforms that the White Rock District sells to kids who otherwise could not afford Boy Scout uniforms.

 The Scout Locker used to be at a spare building at White Rock United Methodist Church, a big supporter of Scouting.
 This building developed roof leaks, so the clothing was moved to a different location.

 BSA uniforms are expensive.
 A normal uniform set for a boy (uniform shirt, shorts, belt, and socks) is $77.95.
 The same stuff sized for an adult is $83.70.
 This doesn’t even include the patches or epaulets, each of which are sold separately.
 And an optional cap is $11.50.
 See the prices for yourself at the online Scout Catalog.

 As a side note, sometimes I wonder if the BSA is excessively profiting on uniform parts.
 It sure seems contrary to the ninth point of the Scout Law, Thrifty, for this clothing to be so expensive.
 I wish the BSA could just sell this stuff at cost.

 As I was putting everything together I found that we have a ton of Boy Scout shorts and a paucity of everything else: no Cub Scout uniform shirts, only two pairs of Cub Scout shorts, and few Boy Scout uniform shirts.

-Fortunately we have a limited amount of funds available to acquire some additional uniform pieces.
+Fortunately, we have a limited amount of funds available to acquire some additional uniform pieces.
 I am going to strike a deal with a guy to purchase a bulk quantity of Cub Scout uniform parts.
-Hopefully after that we will have a good deal of uniform parts for area needy children.
+Hopefully after that, we will have a good deal of uniform parts for children in need.